tshihad/tftags/README.md

         return err
     }
 ```
+Top level `tf:"id"` with `computed` tag will consider as id of the resource and tftags will call `SetId()` function for the same.
+This will panics
+if the ID type is not `string`

 _**Note:** You need to set computed on top level field of the struct, otherwise it won't work_